Connections-Business-Directory/Connections/README.md

 * DEV: Add file header.
 * DEV: Add `cnShortcode` class phpDoc.
 * DEV: Remove unnecessary line returns.

-= 10.4.39 03/06/2023 =

-* NEW: Introduce the `Search` and `Submit` fields to the Fields API.
-* NEW: Introduce polyfill for `ctype_digit()`.
-* NEW: Introduce `Request::isSearch()`.
-* NEW: Introduce `Request::hasQuery()`.
-* NEW: Introduce the "Tests" Tools tab and a tool to test `wp_remote_(get|post)()` requests.
-* TWEAK: Deprecate the `cn_loaded` action hook in favor of the `Connections_Directory/Loaded` action hook triggered on the `plugins_loaded` action hook to have it run reliably, as it is possible for add-ons to be loaded by WP before Connections is loaded.
-* TWEAK: Add additional core WordPress constants to the System Info tool.
-* TWEAK: Rename a variable to make it more clear as to the intended function of its value.
-* TWEAK: Cleanup code `cnTemplatePart::formOpen()`.
-* TWEAK: Add deprecated filter for `cn_form_open_action`.
-* TWEAK: Remove deprecated `cnTemplatePart::characterIndex()` method.
-* TWEAK: Refactor `Conditional_Content::isSearch()` to utilize `Request::isSearch()` to remove code duplication.
-* TWEAK: Only add the leading space to the `label` element if it has attributes.
-* TWEAK: Add support for implicit label position for a form field.
-* TWEAK: Set the various image quality arguments to default to `null` from `82` so the code WP Image Editor default image quality will be used.
-* TWEAK: Include the `Partial` folder when locating template partials.
-* TWEAK: Allow upper and lowercase file names.
-* BUG: The character index and section heading should not be displayed when performing a keyword query request.
-* BUG: Ensure image width is a whole number When processing.
-* BUG: The `$params` argument should be extracted when loading template parts.
-* OTHER: Correct misspellings.
-* DEV: Inline comments must end in full-stops, exclamation marks, or question marks.
-* DEV: phpDoc corrections.
-* DEV: phpDoc updates.
-* DEV: Removed unused commented out code.

-= 10.4.38 02/02/2023 =
-* TWEAK: Pass `$entry` object in the `cn_list_row_class` filter.
-* TWEAK: Rename `cn_submit_search_form` action to `Connections_Directory/Shortcode/View/Search`.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)